CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    - Username: *Put the username of* **WVD User-02** *which you copied in previous task (for example: **WVDUser-02@azurehol1055.onmicrosoft.com**), then click on **Next**.*

-   - Password: *Paste the temporary password you copied earlier*
+   - Password: *Paste the temporary password you copied earlier*.

    ![ws name.](media/password2.png)